71sgupta/HW2_ML/README.md

-# Comparison of Linear,Multiple and KNN Regression
+# Comparison of Linear,Multiple and KNN Regression on Cycle power plant dataset
+Predicted the net hourly electrical energy outputof the plant using different regression models and Compared their performance.